scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 ``predict`` function computes the actual output of the logistic regression module (``prediction``).
 Since this value is a function of both ``x`` and ``y``, these are given as input to the function.
-Parameters ``w`` and ``b`` are passed implicitely, as is always the case with shared variables.
+Parameters ``w`` and ``b`` are passed implicitly, as is always the case with shared variables.

 ``train`` highlights two other important features of Theano functions.
 Firstly, functions can compute multiple outputs.
 In this case, ``train`` computes both